KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-EARTH-Live by mykle1](https://github.com/mykle1/MMM-EARTH-Live)

+0. This module is outdated: Abandoned.
+The URL to fetch the video dooesn't work anymore.
+The author is inactive.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-EARTH-Live.js`: Replace it with `MagicMirror²`.

 ### [MMM-Earthquake by mykle1](https://github.com/mykle1/MMM-Earthquake)

+0. This module is outdated: Deprecated.
+API is disabled.
 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Earthquake.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.